27 May 2020

 Caro Halford’s work spans performance, video, sculpture, collage and photography.
-Much of her practice examines social and political concerns of women and their sexuality.
-While in isolation, she is working on a series of collages and paintings that relate back to her recent performance work and research.
+Importantly, she examines social and political concerns of women and their sexuality in much of her practice.
+While in isolation, she makes a series of collages and paintings.
+These relate back to her recent performance work and research.

 Watch Caro Halford talking about the new work in her studio.

-Halford’s focus is primarily in the field of study of investigating the British women printmakers in the long eighteenth century, in particular looking at artists Angelica Kauffman and Mary Moser and their female contemporaries.
+Halford is focused on primarily examining the field of study of investigating the British women printmakers in the long eighteenth century.
+She looks in particular at artists Angelica Kauffman and Mary Moser and their female contemporaries.

 The Spotlight Room, Tate Britain

-Drawing her inspiration from the Spotlights Room at the Tate Britain dedicated to Angelica Kauffman, Caro Halford has created a large collage piece which serves as the ‘mother’ piece for her subsequent smaller collage works.
-‘Mary Moser’s Friends‘ consists of several photographs of different paintings shown in the Spotlights Room, cut and pasted together to create this large collage that serves to highlight parts of this room.
+Caro draws her inspiration from the Spotlights Room at the Tate Britain.
+The room focuses on Angelica Kauffman.
+Caro Halford starts with a large collage piece which serves as the ‘mother’ piece for her subsequent smaller collage works.
+‘Mary Moser’s Friends‘ consists of several photographs of different paintings shown in the Spotlights Room.
+The artist cuts and pastes them together, creating this large collage, The work serves to highlight the different parts of this room.

 Using this as her source, Caro then extracts characters from the piece to make each new collage.
 She is working on a number of these collage pieces at the same time, as shown here in progress on her work table.
 Each of her new collages relates back directly to a section of the main ‘Mary Moser’s Friends‘ collage.
 Her aim is to champion each of these women, bringing them back into the spotlight.

 In 1768, Mary Moser and Angelica Kauffman were the only two women to be elected Royal Academicians out of thirty men.
 It wasn’t until the 1930’s that Laura Knight was also made a RA.
-That was 170 years later with no other women made RA’s in between these three women.
+That is 170 years later – no other women became RA’s in between these three women.

-Halford is passionate about addressing the absence of these women who have been in the shadows of their male contemporaries.
+Halford is also passionate about addressing the absence of these women.
+She feels they have been in the shadows of their male contemporaries.
 She does this through artistic processes, collage, painting and performance.